Orla Fitzgerald

 Orla Fitzgerald is an Irish actress for stage and screen for over 25 years.

 She received two nominations for Best Supporting Actress and Best Breakthrough Artist at the fourth annual Irish Film and Television Awards for her work as Sinéad Ní Shúilleabháin in Ken Loach's The Wind That Shakes the Barley.
-Fitzgerald was nominated best actress in the Irish Times Irish Theatre Awards (2013) for the role of Clare in Digging for Fire, written by Declan Hughes and directed by Matt Torney for Rough Magic Theatre Company.
+Fitzgerald was nominated best actress in the Irish Times Irish Theatre Awards (2013) for the role of Clare in Digging for Fire, written by Declan Hughes and directed by Matt Torney for Rough Magic.
 Most recently she has been embracing her Cork heritage in the role of Orla in The Young Offenders.

 Training and early career

 Fitzgerald took drama classes in Crawford Art Gallery in Cork, placed there by her mother, who thought she was perhaps too shy.
 “It was a 90-minute workshop on a Saturday morning, where we did improv and plays.
 It was all about fun and being creative and I loved it,” the actress has said.